metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 ##### _Weather_

+It'll be a wet one, with rain expected from start to finish

 ##### _Recent History_

 When both these teams met last year in Atlanta, the Commanders were able to gut out a last-second comeback.
 But that Atlanta team was very different from this year's Atlanta club.
 Nothing actually illustrates this better than their run/pass splits.
 Last season's Falcons preferred passing the ball on over 60% of the snaps, whereas the offense this season has fully embraced the ground game now that a mobile quarterback in Marcus Mariota is at its helm.